Pompilio Cacho

-Pompilio Cacho Valerio (born 22 December 1976 in Tela) is a former Honduran football player who plays as forward.
+Pompilio Cacho Valerio (born 22 December 1976) is a former Honduran football player who plays as forward.

 Club career

 A much-travelled striker, Cacho started his career at Marathón, making his debut on 2 December 1995 against Broncos, and then played for several clubs in Honduras, Guatemala and El Salvador.
 In Marathón, he is known as a legendary player for the club, scoring 56 goals during the 10 years he stayed with the team.
-His debut with Marathón was on December 2, 1995 in a 0–0 tie against Universidad in San Pedro Sula.
+His debut with Marathón was on December 2, 1995, in a 0–0 tie against Universidad in San Pedro Sula.
 With Marathón he won two league titles: 2001-02 Clausura and 2002-03 Clausura.
 In Summer 2009 he returned to Honduras after a few years abroad to play for Real Juventud.
 In December 2010, Pompigol rejoined Vida for 6 months.
 In January 2012 he returned to El Salvador to have a second spell with Vista Hermosa but that season ended in tears as Vista Hermosa was relegated.